canokeys/canokey-stm32/README.md

         http://canokeys.org/
 ```

-Then, initialize the Canokey by running `device-config-init.sh`.
+Then, initialize the CanoKey by running `device-config-init.sh`.
 This script will login as admin with default PIN `123456`, set device serial number to current Unix timestamp, configure the NFC AFE chip (if presents), then write an attestation certificate used by FIDO.
 Refer to [admin doc](https://doc.canokeys.org/development/protocols/admin/) if you want to customize these steps.

 ```shell
 $ cd utils